-1. When you've received medical care from a provider who is not in our plan's network
+1. When you've received emergency or urgently needed medical care from a provider who is not in our plan's network

-When you received care from a provider who is not part of our network, you are only responsible for paying your share of the cost, not for the entire cost.
-(Your share of the cost may be higher for an out-of-network provider than for a network provider.)
+You can receive emergency services from any provider, whether or not the provider is a part of our network.
+When you receive emergency or urgently needed services from a provider who is not part of our network, you are only responsible for paying your share of the cost, not for the entire cost.
 You should ask the provider to bill the plan for our share of the cost.

 - If you pay the entire amount yourself at the time you receive the care, you need to ask us to pay you back for our share of the cost.
 Send us the bill, along with documentation of any payments you have made. - At times you may get a bill from the provider asking for payment that you think you do not owe.
-Send us this bill, along with documentation of any payments you have already made. - o If the provider is owed anything, we will pay the provider directly. - If you have already paid more than your share of the cost of the service, we will determine how much you owed and pay you back for our share of the cost. - Please note: While you can get your care from an out-of-network provider, the provider must be eligible to participate in Medicare.
-Except for emergency care, we cannot pay a provider who is not eligible to participate in Medicare.
-If the provider is not eligible to participate in Medicare, you will be responsible for the full cost of the services you receive.
+Send us this bill, along with documentation of any payments you have already made. - \circ If the provider is owed anything, we will pay the provider directly. - If you have already paid more than your share of the cost of the service, we will determine how much you owed and pay you back for our share of the cost.

-2. When a network provider sends you a bill you think you should not pay
+2. When an in-network provider sends you a bill you think you should not pay

-Network providers should always bill the plan directly, and ask you only for your share of the cost.
+In-network providers should always bill the plan directly, and ask you only for your share of the cost.
 But sometimes they make mistakes, and ask you to pay more than your share.

 - You only have to pay your cost sharing amount when you get services covered by our plan.
 We do not allow providers to add additional separate charges, called "balance billing."
 This protection (that you never pay more than your cost sharing amount) applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.
-For more information about "balance billing," go to Chapter 4, Section 1.3. - Whenever you get a bill from a network provider that you think is more than you should pay, send us the bill.
-We will contact the provider directly and resolve the billing problem. - If you have already paid a bill to a network provider, but you feel that you paid too much, send us the bill along with documentation of any payment you have made and ask us to pay you back the difference between the amount you paid and the amount you owed under the plan.
+For more information about "balance billing," go to Chapter 4, Section 1.3. - Whenever you get a bill from an in-network provider that you think is more than you should pay, send us the bill.
+We will contact the provider directly and resolve the billing problem. - If you have already paid a bill to an in-network provider, but you feel that you paid too much, send us the bill along with documentation of any payment you have made and ask us to pay you back the difference between the amount you paid and the amount you owed under the plan.